Lumo (train operating company)

 Lumo originated in 2015 with the submission of a bid by FirstGroup to the Office of Rail and Road (ORR) to establish a new open-access operator to use additional rail paths on East Coast Main Line.
-It faced competition from Alliance Rail Holdings, whose bid was rejected due to high estimated revenue abstraction from the existing franchised operator.
-In May 2016, the ORR granted a ten-year track access agreement to the FirstGroup subsidiary East Coast Trains Limited, which would later be rebranded as Lumo.
+In May 2016, the ORR granted a ten-year track access agreement to the FirstGroup subsidiary East Coast Trains Limited, which would later be branded as Lumo.
 During March 2019, a £100 million order for five electric multiple unit high speed trains was placed to operate Lumo's services.

-Lumo's inaugural service was conducted on 25 October 2021.
-Initial operations involved the running of two trains per day in each direction on most week days; this was expanded to five trains per day by early 2022.
-Onboard catering is available, consisting of an at-seat trolley service, while an identical all-standard class two-by-two seating arrangement is present in every carriage.
+The company commenced passenger services between London and Edinburgh in 2021, later adding a number of expansions.
+More services began calling at Stevenage from December 2025, with some now originating or terminating at Glasgow Queen Street.
+Initial West Coast Main Line operations followed in June 2026.
+The company differs from competitors on its routes by offering only standard class seating.

 History

-During 2015, in response to an announcement by the Office of Rail and Road (ORR) that it would be allowing open-access operators to bid for additional rail paths on the East Coast Main Line in addition to those of the existing franchised operator Virgin Trains East Coast (VTEC), the British transport conglomerate FirstGroup submitted a proposal to operate services between London and Edinburgh.
+In 2015, following an announcement by the Office of Rail and Road (ORR) that open-access operators would be permitted to bid for additional rail paths on the East Coast Main Line alongside the existing franchised operator, Virgin Trains East Coast (VTEC), the British transport conglomerate FirstGroup submitted a proposal to operate services between London and Edinburgh.

-Under this plan, FirstGroup proposed to directly compete with existing road, rail and air services by offering all-standard class seating with an average ticket price of approximately £25.
-A competing application from Alliance Rail Holdings was also submitted, but was rejected by the ORR after the revenue abstraction (i.e. reduction in existing company's revenue as a result of the new operation) from VTEC had been estimated at £115 million; in comparison, FirstGroup's proposal was predicted to result in £7.9 million of abstracted revenue.
+Under the proposal, FirstGroup planned to compete directly with existing road, rail, and air services by offering all-standard class accommodation with an average ticket price of approximately £25.
+A rival application from Alliance Rail Holdings was also submitted but was rejected by the ORR after projected revenue abstraction from VTEC (i.e. reduction in VTEC's revenue as a result of the new operation) was estimated at £115 million.
+By comparison, FirstGroup's proposal was forecast to abstract £7.9 million.

-During May 2016, the ORR granted a ten-year track access agreement to the FirstGroup subsidiary East Coast Trains Limited, under which it would be allowed to operate up to five services in each direction from May 2021.
-It would be the third such open access operator on the East Coast Main Line, the prior two being Hull Trains and Grand Central.
-It was acknowledged at the time of the application's granting that services were not expected to commence until 2021, to allow the new operator to acquire new-build rolling stock.
+In May 2016, the ORR granted a ten-year track access agreement to FirstGroup subsidiary East Coast Trains Limited, permitting it to operate up to five services in each direction from May 2021.
+This made it the third open-access operator on the East Coast Main Line, following Hull Trains and Grand Central.
+At the time, it was acknowledged that services would not commence until 2021 to allow for the procurement of new-build rolling stock.

-In September 2021, the company's launch was confirmed alongside the adoption of the Lumo brand, which was described by the company as a combination of luminosity (Lu) and motion (mo).
-Two months later, Lumo moved to its permanent headquarters in Newcastle upon Tyne.
-During June 2022, it was announced that Martijn Gilbert had been appointed as the new managing director for both Lumo and Hull Trains, succeeding Phil Cameron and David Gibson respectively.
+In September 2021, the company confirmed its launch under the Lumo brand, described as a combination of “luminosity” (Lu) and “motion” (mo).
+Two months later, Lumo relocated to its permanent headquarters in Newcastle upon Tyne.
+In June 2022, Martijn Gilbert was appointed managing director of both Lumo and Hull Trains, succeeding Phil Cameron and David Gibson respectively.